 Dr. Ganti is Professor of Emergency Medicine and Neurology at the University of Central Florida, Vice Chair for Research and Academic Affairs for the UCF Emergency Medicine Residency Program, and Associate Medical Director for Polk County Fire Rescue.
 Dr. Ganti has published extensively in neurologic emergencies, with high impact.
-Her Google scholar citations reveal an H index of 29, with more than 2,600 citations to her work just in the last few years and over 380 published
+Her Google scholar citations reveal an H index of 29, with more than 2,600 citations to her work just in the last few years and over 380 published manuscripts and abstracts.

 Dr. Ganti’s expertise is in harnessing the power of data to solve clinical problems such as hospital re-admissions, practice inconsistencies, delays in hospital discharges, suboptimal emergency department throughput, low patient satisfaction scores, and lack of community awareness of medical emergencies.
 By approaching the operational issue from a scholarly perspective, her work is published, and thus affords better buy in from stakeholders.
 Throughout her career, Dr. Ganti continually paired her boots on the ground work experience with formal training.
 A few years after teaching herself how to data mine clinical information, she obtained a Masters in Clinical and Translational Research from the Mayo Graduate School.
 As her research became central to improving operational inefficiencies in the healthcare systems where she worked, she was sponsored to undertake the executive MBA at the Kellogg School of Management.